DeviCatOutlet/devicatoutlet.github.io/about.md

 * ![](img/aboutdevicat.png)
 * ## DeviCat

+  My name is Rachelle, but most people know me as DeviCat.
 I’m a self taught digital illustrator, full time Twitch Partnered broadcaster, and part time video creator on YouTube.
 Here, we encourage the ideals of positive community through creativity and determination.

+  The title "DeviCat" comes from Deviant Category.
+Which means to deviate from the ordinary, to take the path less known.

 ---